Former Kosovo rebel commander convicted of 1999 murder | Law-Order

 Former Kosovo rebel commander convicted of 1999 murder

-A former commander in the Kosovo Liberation Army was found guilty on Friday of arbitrarily detaining and torturing prisoners perceived as supporters of Serbia during the countrys conflict to break away from Serbia, and murdering one of them.It is a milestone first war crimes conviction by a special court based in the Netherlands.The commander, Salih Mustafa, was sentenced to 26 years imprisonment for the crimes committed at a KLA compound in Zllash, Kosovo, in April 1999.He was acquitted of one charge of mistreating detainees.
+A former commander in the Kosovo Liberation Army was found guilty on Friday of arbitrarily detaining and torturing prisoners perceived as supporters of Serbia and murdering one of them during a late 1990s war for Kosovo's independence.

-A former commander in the Kosovo Liberation Army was found guilty on Friday of arbitrarily detaining and torturing prisoners perceived as supporters of Serbia during the country's conflict to break away from Serbia, and murdering one of them.

-It is a “milestone” first war crimes conviction by a special court based in the Netherlands.

-Friday's judgment comes at a time of tense relations between Kosovo and its neighbour Serbia, with Serbian President Aleksandar Vucic on Thursday demanding that Serb security forces return to the breakaway former Serbian province, despite warnings from the West that such calls are unlikely to be accepted and will only stoke tensions in that part of the Balkans.
+Friday's judgment comes at a time of tense relations between Serbia and Kosovo, its former province.
+Serbian President Aleksandar Vucic on Thursday demanded that Serb security forces be allowed to return to Kosovo, which declared independence in 2008.
+The West has warned the demand was unlikely to be accepted and would only stoke tensions in that part of the Balkans.

 Mustafa was arrested in 2020 in Kosovo and sent to the Netherlands to stand trial at the European Union-backed Kosovo Specialist Chambers, a branch of the country's legal system set up specifically to deal with allegations of war crimes committed as ethnic Albanian rebels united in the Kosovo Liberation Army fought a bloody conflict to break away from Serbia in 1998-99.

+"With today's verdict, the Specialist Chambers has shown that it is a court for and about victims and that there is no expiration date on accountability," Acting Specialist Prosecutor Alex Whiting said in a statement.

-Kosovo's former president, Hashim Thaci, also has been detained by the court and is awaiting trial with other suspects on charges including murder, torture and persecution.
+The court has detained Kosovo's former president, Hashim Thaci, and he is awaiting trial with other suspects on charges that include murder, torture and persecution.
 He denies all allegations.

-Thaci served as a guerrilla leader during Kosovo's war for independence before rising to political prominence in the aftermath of the conflict that killed more than 10,000 people.

-Veldt-Foglia called Friday's judgment a “milestone for the specialist chambers” that could lead to “further reconciliation among communities in Kosovo”.

 "He subjected one of them to a mock execution.
 He also beat him repeatedly all over his body,"Veldt-Foglia said.

-The murder victim died of a combination of severe mis-treatment, denial of medical aid and gunshot wounds.
-While the court could not establish who had shot the victim, it ruled that the abuse and lack of medical aid “are exclusively attributable to acts and omissions of Mr. Mustafa and his BIA subordinates”.
+The murder victim died of a combination of severe mistreatment, denial of medical aid and gunshot wounds.
+While the court could not establish who shot the victim, it ruled that the abuse and lack of medical aid "are exclusively attributable to acts and omissions of Mr. Mustafa and his BIA subordinates."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)